gitaroktato/gcode-retraction-changer/README.md

 # gcode Retraction Changer
-Changes retraction distance from a specific layer gradually, because Cura is unable to do so.
+Changes retraction distance and speed from a specific layer gradually, because Cura is unable to do so.
 The goal is to save material during stringing tets by doing only a single test.

 The STL file I've used for the custom script: